mandi

 Festivities-music and song, dance and drama follow this.
 Yet, all the while the atmosphere is surcharged with deep religious devotion.

-In town look for good handicrafts near Bhutnath temple and in Seri Bazaar.
+SHOPPING: In town look for good handicrafts near Bhutnath temple and in Seri Bazaar.
 Mandi raw silk has acquired wide fame.

 Click here to buy Handicrafts from Himachal Pradesh